Aakash289/Suite-Talk/README.md

 # Suite-Talk

-Automate hotel review intake, analyze sentiment, and open tickets for negative feedback — all with a config-driven n8n workflow (no hard-coded secrets).
+Automate hotel review intake, analyze sentiment, and open tickets for negative feedback, all with a config-driven n8n workflow.

 Why Suite Talk?